 In all cases it is important to follow the manufacturers' instructions for use carefully to avoid irritation of the mucous membranes of the lips, cheeks and gums.
 Even with careful use, a small minority of people do notice a temporary tooth sensitivity to hot and cold after toothwhitening.

-Whilst the restrictions on hydrogen peroxide-based toothwhitening products sold to consumers in Europe may relax in future years, other means of toothwhitening are being explored, most recently the concept of bleaching teeth using light technology.
+Whilst the restrictions on hydrogen peroxide-based toothwhitening products sold to consumers in the UK and Europe are very stringent, other means of toothwhitening are being explored, most recently the concept of bleaching teeth using light technology.

 Where can I find out more?

-The National Hairdressers' Federation (NHF) has a factsheet providing helpful information and advice, while reminding hairdressers and beauty therapists that it is illegal for tooth whitening to be carried out within hair or beauty salons.
+The National Hair and Beauty Federation (NHBF) has a factsheet providing helpful information and advice, while reminding hairdressers and beauty therapists that it is illegal for tooth whitening to be carried out within hair or beauty salons.